 I never thought having an infection like bacterial vaginosis could shake my confidence and make me insecure in my relationship.

 I am a 20-year-old female who is learning to be comfortable in her skin.
 About two months ago, I got out of a toxic relationship.
 Needless to say, I wasn’t looking for anyone and started working part-time at a grocery store.
 There I met my current boyfriend.
 He was always kind to me, and I honestly enjoyed his company a lot.
 Soon we became official as a couple, and after two weeks of dating, we moved in together.

 My periods smelled so bad, and I thought it was because of the tampons.

 Who thinks of infection when their vagina smells without any other symptom?
 I didn’t.
 Soon after I moved in, I got my period, and for the first time, it smelled so bad.
 I brushed it off, thinking it was probably because of the tampons I was using, or maybe I wasn’t changing them frequently enough.

 As the days progressed, the smell got worse.
-This made me self-conscious, and I started using vaginal washes to get rid of the odor.
+This made me self-conscious, and I started using vaginal washes to get rid of the vaginal odor.
 It subsided when my periods ended; however, the vaginal odor returned and stayed even after my periods ended during my next menstrual cycle.

 The fishy odor from my vagina shattered my confidence.